AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

         1. The model makes a prediction in the 128-dim latent space.
         2. This prediction is projected back to the high-dimensional CLR space using the appropriate inverse transforms (`.inverse_transform()`).
         3. The Pearson correlation is then calculated between these reconstructed predictions and the true, high-dimensional CLR-transformed validation targets.

-    > **Note on Inconsistency**: As with Pipeline 3, the "KL Loss" mentioned in your original description is not applicable to an FNN model and has been omitted.

 5.  **Ensembling and Prediction**
     * The model is trained using a 5-fold cross-validation strategy.